Become Our Patron

 Another issue is that the composition of Mogas (even the amount of alcohol) varies each and every day, whereas AVgas always has the same specified certified content.

 Generally, Mogas is cheaper than AVgas (Europe) which is one of the reasons pilots wanting to use that fuel.
 Even some manufacturers advise users to mainly use Mogas in their engines but that AVgas can be used as well.
-The Rotax four stroke models (912, 914) will run happily on AVgas, but due to the higher lead content oil changes must be done every 50 hours and must be mineral or semi synthetic in blend.
+The Rotax four stroke models (912, 914 and 915) will run happily on AVgas, but due to the higher lead content oil changes must be done every 50 hours and must be mineral or semi-synthetic in blend.

 Nowadays, Lycoming is developing engines capable of running both fuels.
 Mainly because of the anticipated reduced availability of AVgas.